BMCARDONA/bmcardona.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Created this website!
-I am unsure in the coming days how much I will be updating this site, but I plan to update whenever I have any finished with (and have any upcoming) projects.
+Today I created this website.
+In the coming days I am unsure how much I will be updating this site, but I will be sure to update it whenever I have news about any current (or future) projects.